cypress-io/github-action/README.md

 ### Manual trigger

+Each of the `example-*` workflows in the [.github/workflows](https://github.com/cypress-io/github-action/tree/master/.github/workflows) directory is configured to trigger on a `workflow_dispatch` event.
+This allows any of these workflows to be run manually.

+[Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and [clone](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository) this repository to try out the examples live in your own repository copy.
+Refer to the GitHub Actions documentation [Manually running a workflow](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow) which explains how to run a workflow from the Actions tab on GitHub.
+Workflows can also be run using the GitHub CLI or the REST API.

-If you add `workflow_dispatch` event to your workflow, you will be able to start the workflow by clicking a button on the GitHub page, see the [Test External Site Using GitHub Actions](https://www.youtube.com/watch?v=4TeSOj2Iy_Q) video.
+If you configure a `workflow_dispatch` event in your own workflows, you will be able to run them manually in the same way.

 ### Outputs